BAC Mono review - Price, track test and video

 The BAC Mono is a single seat, track focused sports car with a £110,000 price tag and a Formula 1 style cockpit

 The BAC Mono, a single-seater racing car crossed with a trackday special that also happens to be road legal.
-It comes with an equally special price, starting at £110,328 including VAT (£91,940 without) – just shy of three Ariel Atom 3.5s.
-We’ve driven it on road and on circuit, at Britain’s pleasingly noise-tolerant Blyton Park (video below).
+It comes with an equally special price, starting at £124,255 – just shy of the cost of two Ariel Atom 3.5Rs.

 At the Mono’s heart is a solidly mounted engine, a 280bhp 2.3-litre four-cylinder Cosworth unit to be precise.
 It sits in the middle (as you’d expect), driving the rear wheels via a six-speed Hewland sequential gearbox and a limited-slip differential.
 The 0-60 time is well below 3.0sec while the top speed is a claimed 170mph.
 Its 527bhp/ton power-to-weight ratio is 6bhp better than a Bugatti Veyron's, too.

 The suspension comprises a racing-style fully adjustable pushrod setup, the brakes come from AP Racing and the Kumho tyres are bespoke-developed for the Mono.
 Ultimately grabbing the headlines, though, is the Sebastian Vettel cockpit view, with a central, single seat (each customer has their interior fitted around them, as you might hope at this sort of money) and an electronic, button-festooned steering wheel with a flat bottom and top.
 It’s pure theatre.